flant/shell-operator/BINDING_VALIDATING.md

 # kubernetesValidating

 This binding transforms a hook into a handler for ValidatingWebhookConfiguration.
-The Shell-operator creates ValidatingWebhookConfiguration, starts HTTPS server and use hooks to handle [AdmissionReview requests](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request).
+The Shell-operator creates ValidatingWebhookConfiguration, starts HTTPS server, and runs hooks to handle [AdmissionReview requests](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request).

 ## Syntax